 INTRODUCTION

-Helicobacter pylori (H. pylori) is a gram-negative bacterium that inhabits in the gastric environment of more than a half of world population[1].
-Studies have demonstrated that the prevalence of H. pylori-positive status varies according to different factors as age, geographic area, living condition and socioeconomic status[2].
+Helicobacter pylori (H. pylori) is a gram-negative bacterium that inhabits the gastric environment of more than half of the world population[1].
+Studies have demonstrated that the prevalence of H. pylori-positive status varies according to different factors such as age, geographical area, living condition and socioeconomic status[2].
 Oral-oral transmission seems to be the main route of H. pylori transmission.
-This explains the common occurrence of the infection among members of the same family, as parents and children.
-In this way, the sharing of utensils during feeding seems to be important in infection establishment[3].
+This explains the common occurrence of the infection among members of the same family, such as parents and children.
+In this way, the sharing of utensils during feeding seems to be important for infection establishment[3].
 Fecal-oral transmission is another form of infection that occurs through ingestion of contaminated water mainly due to unsatisfactory basic sanitation conditions[4].
-Therefore, it is important to highlight that increasing of socioeconomic status and the improvement of living conditions are factors that greatly influence the reduction in the prevalence of H. pylori infection[5].
+Therefore, it is important to highlight that increasing socioeconomic status and the improvement of living conditions are factors that greatly influence the reduction in H. pylori infection prevalence[5].

 Until Warren and Marshall’s discovery of H. pylori infection in gastric mucosa, it was believed that the gastric environment was sterile because of its high acidity[6,7].
-Aiming the achievement of a successful colonization under such hostile conditions, the bacterium uses a wide range of mechanisms that provides improved mobility, robust adherence to epithelial cells and an enzymatic apparatus that allows the establishment of an appropriate microenvironment for infection perpetuation[8-10].
-Besides that, the potential of pathogenicity of this infection is provided by some virulence factors such as cytotoxin associated antigen A (CagA), vacuolating cytotoxin (VacA), duodenal ulcer promoting gene A protein (DupA), outer inflammatory protein (OipA) and gamma-glutamyl transpeptidase (GGT)[11-15].
-Moreover, the host immune system plays crucial role in the course of the infection, apparently by means of a Th1-polarized response against the pathogen (Figure 1)[16].
+Aiming for successful colonization under such hostile conditions, the bacterium uses a wide range of mechanisms that provide improved mobility, robust adherence to epithelial cells and an enzymatic apparatus that allows the establishment of an appropriate microenvironment for infection perpetuation[8-10].
+In addition, the potential of pathogenicity of this infection is provided by certain virulence factors such as cytotoxin associated antigen A (CagA), vacuolating cytotoxin (VacA), duodenal ulcer promoting gene A protein (DupA), outer inflammatory protein (OipA) and gamma-glutamyl transpeptidase (GGT)[11-15].
+Moreover, the host immune system plays a crucial role in the course of the infection, likely by means of a Th1-polarized response against the pathogen (Figure 1)[16].

-Although most H. pylori-positive individuals are asymptomatic, such infection predisposes the development of diseases as peptic ulcer and gastric adenocarcinoma[17].
-In this way, proper clinical management with a well made diagnosis followed by effective treatment are important steps in the improvement of the patients’ clinical outcome[18].
+Although most H. pylori-positive individuals are asymptomatic, such infections predispose the development of diseases like peptic ulcers and gastric adenocarcinomas[17].
+In this way, proper clinical management with a well-made diagnosis followed by effective treatment are important steps in the improvement of a patient’s clinical outcome[18].
 A variety of invasive and non-invasive diagnostic methods have been used for H. pylori detection and, regarding treatment, bacterial resistance represents a major challenge in infection eradication[19,20].
-In this sense, new therapy regimens as well as probiotics implementation have been tried in order to improve treatment results[21,22].
-Moreover, the efforts of several researchers have been directed for the development of vaccines against H. pylori infection.
+In this sense, new therapy regimens as well as probiotic implementation have been tried in order to improve treatment results[21,22].
+Moreover, the efforts of several researchers have been directed towards the development of vaccines against H. pylori infection.

 PATHOGENESIS